 Subpar tea-bag quality

 The Bewley name can be traced back hundreds of years in Ireland.
 As one might expect, the Dublin-based company produces one of the tastiest Irish breakfast teas you can find.
 Steep for 3–5 minutes and experience the bold, malty flavor that defines Irish breakfast tea.
 This affordable blend is even more robust and more caffeinated than its counterpart, English breakfast tea, although it may be an acquired taste because of its slight bitterness.
 The strong flavor pairs well with a spot of milk and sugar.
 Unfortunately, Bewley’s Irish breakfast is only sold in 80-count boxes—a selection more limited than most big-name tea brands.

 Price at time of publish: $12 for 80 tea bags

 Form: Tea bags and loose leaf | Size: 30 or 80 tea bags | Origin: India

 What Western countries refer to as "black tea" is known as "red tea" in many Asian countries.
-"One theory is that Britain named the tea for the color of the leaves, while China named it for the color of the liquor," says Shunan Teng.
+"One theory is that Britain named the tea for the color of the leaves, while China named it for the color of the liquor," says Shunan Teng, founder and CEO of Tea Drunk.
 "But this isn’t entirely true because China didn’t name it for the color.
 Basically, when Britain first encountered the tea, they didn't know there was already a name for it and they saw the color of the leaves."

 Great for bubble tea